escauley/TCGA_survival_analysis_pipeline/README.md

 files.analysis.workflow_type in ["FPKM"]  and files.data_type in ["Gene Expression Quantification"] and cases.samples.sample_type in ["Primary Tumor"] and cases.project.program.name in ["TCGA"] and cases.project.study.name in ["PRAD"]

-Download the sample sheet, the manifest, and the clinical data (as a csv file) from the cart and onto your machine where you you will know the full path for referencing these files in later scripts.
+Download the sample sheet, the manifest, the metadata file, and the clinical data (as a tsv file) from the cart and onto your machine where you you will know the full path for referencing these files in later scripts.

 Open get_data_all_samples.sh and input the full path to the sample sheet downloaded from the GDC data portal (the second argument called to the python script).

 Run the shell script get_data_all_samples.sh

 ### Uncompress files

 #### Top level script:
 unpack_data.py

-#### Options
+Command Line Options
 -h or --help
   - Display the options on the command line.